Singh-Lab/run-hmmer/README.md

 Run both HMMER 2.3.2 and HMMER 3 on a set of Pfam HMMs, parse and combine results.

 ## Downloading and installing HMMER
-HMMER 2.3.2 (released October 2003) and HMMER 3.0 (released March 2010) can both be downloaded from http://hmmer.org/download.html.
-I recommend installing HMMER 2.3.2 first (note that the scripts in this repository require the HMMER 2.3.2 binaries to be renamed with the "232" suffix as follows):
+HMMER 2.3.2 (released October 2003) and HMMER 3.1b2 (released February 2015) can both be downloaded from http://hmmer.org/download.html.
+I recommend installing HMMER 2.3.2 first (note that the scripts in this repository require the HMMER 2.3.2 binaries to be renamed with a "232" suffix):

 ```bash
 sh install_hmmer.sh